|

 the words become melody to be harmonized with instrumentation.
 Such stylistic

-compose with words that are suitable for musical presentation.
-But the
+with words that are suitable for musical presentation.
+But the reading of a

-reading of a New Formalism Poem is entirely different.
-What holds the
+New Formalism Poem is entirely different.
+What holds

-attention of the reader is the rhythm and the circumstances of what is being
+the attention of the reader is the rhythm and the circumstances of what is

-told.
+being told.
 The reader must carefully read each word.
-We know that one sound is
+We know that one sound

-basically formed by one word, with one syllable that is strong or weak, long
+is basically formed by one word, with one syllable that is strong or weak,

-or short in relation to the other words surrounding it.
-To read is to give
+long or short in relation to the other words surrounding it.
+To read is to

-one’s voice must flow through to the end of a sentence that does not
+New Formalism poem, one’s voice must flow through to the end of a sentence

-necessarily stop at the end of a line.
-Any break in the reading will cause a
+that does not necessarily stop at the end of a line.
+Any break in the reading

-disruption in the emotive experience.
-This naturally begs the question, why
+will cause a disruption in the emotive experience.
+This naturally begs the

-then, must the poet conform to formalism.
-Why couldn’t free verse suffice?
-When
+question, why then, must the poet conform to formalism.
+Why couldn’t free verse

 we read rhymed verses, we stop at the end of a line, the length of which